darioplatania/AngularJS-example/README.md

 ## Usage
 N.B. this command running into UNIX release.

-Open two separate terminal and insert a command:
+Open two separate terminal, go into serverJS folder and run a command:

 ```bash
 node server.js